rtadarsh/Musicave/README.md

 Musicave is a music-streaming service built upon JioSaavn and Spotify API.
 It can stream various songs and gives you option to download the songs.
 It has various features such as :

+- Stream songs
+- Download songs
 - Get trending songs
 - Get trending albums
-- Search by song name
+- Search songs by name
-- Search by album name
+- Search songs by albums
-- Play song
-- Download songs
 - Get recommendations based on current playing song

 #### Special Features